7 Days to Die: PC

 On June 6, 2017, Alpha 16 was released.
 This release added electricity to the game for the first time and introduced various traps including electric fences and spinning blades.
 On November 19, 2018, Alpha 17 was formally released which added a quest system as well as new vehicles and numerous system overhauls.
 This build also featured new main menu music, marking the beginning of a large audio overhaul.
 The new music and sound design from Alpha 17 onwards would be produced by Native Darkness Productions.
 On October 2, 2019, Alpha 18 was released, which optimized and balanced the changes from Alpha 17, and also added new things to the game (Improved Random World Gen, new infection system, weapons and schematics, locations and POIs, zombie enrage mode etc.).
 This build also introduced what would be called the Dynamic Music System (abbreviated as DMS).
 On June 27, 2020, Alpha 19 was released, which added a new loot system, new weapons and tools, candy, a new critical hit system, new POIs and new texture overhauls for the zombies.

 On December 1, 2021, Alpha 20 was released.
 The devs referred to this update as "by far the largest content drop" they had ever released for the game.
 Features included, but were not limited to: overhauling the random world generation feature, adding large numbers of new POIs, and giving items, objects, and enemies higher quality 3D models.
-The blunderbuss, which was the only firearm available to the player in prior versions, was replaced with a new lineup of makeshift pipe weapons.Though the update added a lot of new content, there was some criticism levied against the developers for the game remaining in the Alpha stage almost a decade after its launch.
+The blunderbuss, which was the only firearm available to the player in prior versions, was replaced with a new lineup of makeshift pipe weapons.
+Though the update added a lot of new content, there was some criticism levied against the developers for the game remaining in the Alpha stage almost a decade after its launch.

 February 1, 2022, saw the release of Alpha 20.1.
 With the previously mentioned release of Alpha 20 came new bugs, updates, and exploits.
 Alpha 20.1 saw many of these resolved.
 Most notably, there were fixes done to a number of POIs, a fix for several duplication glitches, and a fix for achievements.
 Additionally, there were a number of balance changes made based on player's feedback.

+On June 29, 2023, Alpha 21 was released.
+November 20, 2023, saw the release of Alpha 21.2.
+There are many additions, bug fixes and changes in the patch notes for the latest version.